david-chase/kubex-inventory/README.md

 If you specify the -csv option from the command-line all output will be in CSV format for import into Excel.
 One line for each Container that matches a known software package.

 #### CSV example
+This will save the output in .CSV format for slicing & dicing in Excel.
+This is NOT a readable format, it's for generating reports.

 `kubex-inventory.ps1 -user "dchase@densify.com" -pass "NotMyPassword" -instance "sandbox" -csv > "Sandbox Software.csv"`

+#### Save the output for later
+You can pipe the output to a file if you want to save a human-readable copy for later.
+(Think before/after comparisons.)

+`kubex-inventory.ps1 -instance sandbox > "Sandbox Software Report.txt"`

 #### Detecting Kubex Automation upgrade
 Here is an interesting sample command-line that will scan a customer instance and identify every instance of Kubex Automation components.
 This allows you to see if they've upgraded from the Kubex Automation Controller (Deprecated) to the Kubex Automation Engine.